 - Know the confidentiality level of the records and institutional data you are storing.

-- Ensure that measures to protect the records and institutional data are commensurate with its level of confidentiality.
+- Ensure that measures to protect the records and institutional data are commensurate with its level of confidentiality and associated risk.

 - Know how long you need to keep and what you need to ultimately do with these records and institutional data.